When You Are Not Naturally Organised

 I struggled with having a chaotic and messy house, and feeling like there was nothing I could do to change it.
 But our home has changed though it didn’t happen overnight!
 Though I still don’t organise my pantry with pretty storage containers and label everything in sight.

 Instead now days being organised starts with a conscious thought.
 For example; When a cupboard is messy again or I keep arriving late for school drop off.
 Something is not working here!!
 What do I need to do differently?
 Let’s come up with some ideas.

 How I came to that point starts here…

 I grew up in a family of six, I reckon my Mum is a super hero, 4 kids in 5 years.
 I am the eldest, then came along my sister, brother, another brother all in quick succession.

 Later on when I had my own bedroom, my sister’s room was neat and tidy, mine had every surface covered in papers and books.
-Even though I regularly cleaned my bedroom up (Thanks Mum and Dad for making us do jobs!), I struggled keeping my stuff organised.
+Even though I regularly cleaned my bedroom up (Thanks Mum and Dad for making us do chores!), I struggled to keep my stuff organised.

 Thankful For Dishes

 One of the blessings of the family I grew up in, was that we had to do the dishes, and do them often.
 Not that that was how I ever felt back then!
 But since there were four of us, we would be on the roster most nights to either wash or dry the dinner dishes.

 Little did I know at the time, that those dishes and the other jobs we had, was teaching me, that in a family there is work to be done.
 Yes, that work needs doing again and again… Sometimes you even need a roster to make sure the work gets done fairly and consistently.